Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 4Salt-preserved foodsProbable riskStomach cancerSalted or dried fish and heavily salted or pickled foods are the main concern.

-5Cantonese-style salted fishProbable risk; region-specificNasopharyngeal cancerThis is a specific preserved-fish exposure, not a warning against ordinary fish.
+5Cantonese-style salted fishProbable risk; region-specificNasopharyngeal cancerA specific preserved-fish exposure, not a warning against ordinary fish.

-7Aflatoxin-contaminated foodsConvincing causeLiver cancerDiscard moldy grains, legumes, nuts, and other foods.
+7Aflatoxin-contaminated foodsConvincing causeLiver cancerDiscard moldy grains, legumes, and nuts.
 Storage conditions matter.

 8Very hot drinks above 65°C / 149°FProbable riskEsophageal cancerTemperature is the issue, not coffee or tea itself.

-9Sugar-sweetened drinksIndirect riskCancers linked to excess body weightSoda, sugary energy drinks, sweet tea, and syrup-heavy coffee drinks can make weight gain easier.
+9Sugar-sweetened drinksIndirect riskCancers linked to excess weightSoda, sugary energy drinks, sweet tea, and syrup-heavy coffee drinks ease weight gain.

-The table includes direct carcinogens, probable hazards, and eating habits that raise risk mainly through weight gain.
-They should not be treated as equal.
+The table mixes direct carcinogens, probable hazards, and habits that raise risk mainly through weight gain.
+They are not equal, and it helps to treat them that way.
 [NCI, 2025b] [WCRF, n.d.b] [WCRF, n.d.c]

 The Strongest Evidence: Processed Meat and Alcohol